 3) Sherlock Holmes in Washington (1943):

 The third of a mini-series within the films focusing on World War II sees Holmes and Watson off for Washington, seeking to recover microfilm vital to the war effort.
-The film is more spy thriller than traditional detective story, but Rathbone makes it work.
+The film is more a spy thriller than a traditional detective story, but Rathbone makes it work.

 The film features another solid performance from Rathbone.
 In this one, Holmes is matched up against sophisticated and ruthless Nazi spies who will do anything to capture the microfilm.
 This is one of the best types of Holmes films, with the villains and Holmes racing against time towards a solution.

 The tension is heightened by clever camera work surrounding the object of the quest, which is a matchbook containing the missing microfilm.
 The producers rarely let the matchbook out of our sight.
 We see it passed from hand to hand, even follow it on a tray at a party.
 It was a very clever and fun device.